Kingdom of Marwar: Succession crisis of Jaswant Singh

 At the time of his death, Jaswant Singh had no living heirs, but soon, his wife gave birth to his son posthumously in February 1679.
 One of these heirs died but the second, Ajit Singh survived.
-Jaswant's family was moved to Delhi and Aurangzeb converted Marwar into a crown territory to govern it while it didnot have a ruler.
+Jaswant's family was moved to Delhi and Aurangzeb converted Marwar into a crown territory to govern it while it did not have a ruler.
 Aurangzeb didn't immediately crown Ajit Singh as the ruler and demanded him to be a grown adult first.
 Instead, a grand-nephew of Jaswant, Inder Singh Rathore was crowned by Aurangzeb.
 One of the ministers of Marwar, Durgadas Rathore along with a Rathore delegation rescued Ajit Singh and the Ranis in June 1679 and took them back to Sirohi where Ajit grew up in anonymity.
 Over the next few decades, the Mughals and Marwar kept engaging in guerilla warfare.

 Durgadas and Ajit Rathore's struggle against Aurangzeb

 Marwar and Mewar joined hands to oppose Aurangzeb together but were defeated in the Battle of Debari in 1680.

 Aurangzeb sent his son Muhammad Akbar to capture Ajit but Akbar ended up rebelling against his father in 1681.
 Aurangzeb tried to prevent an alliance between the Rajputs and Akbar by planting fake letters between him and Akbar stating that the rebellion is a plot to lure the Rajputs.
 This worked and no major alliance formed between Marwar and Akbar.
 Later, to help Akbar, Durgadas took him to the court of Sambhaji.
-Durgadas was successfully able to distract Aurangzeb and from 1681–87, he was able to recapture vast expanses of the Marwar territory back.
+Durgadas was successfully able to distract Aurangzeb and from 1681 to 1687, he was able to recapture vast expanses of the Marwar territory back.

 After 1687, Marwar and the Mughals got into negotiations to end the struggle.
 Ajit was married to the niece of Maharana Jai Singh to eliminate any doubt in the mind of Aurangzeb that Ajit could be an imposter and not the real son of Jaswant Singh.
 Truce did not last long and after Prince Azam took over in Gujarat he broke the conciliatory policies of his predecessor in 1702.
 Because of this, Ajit Singh couldn't return to Jodhpur till the death of Aurangzeb in 1707 after which they captured Jodhpur.
 Ajit Singh captured large parts of Marwar while Prince Muazzam ascended to the Mughal throne as Bahadur Shah I.

 Bahadur Shah invaded Marwar in 1708, defeated Ajit in the battle of Merta and took control of Marwar in February.

 In 1708, Ajit Singh of Marwar, Sawai Jai Singh and Maharana Amar Singh came signed a pact of alliance against Mughals and thus began the Rajput Rebellion of 1708.

 Ajit exiled Durgadas Rathore from Marwar to take complete control of Marwar and Durgadas died in Mewar in 1718.